mohbattharani/Hypergradient-Descent/README.md

 To reproduce all of the experiments, simply download all the files in the pytorch folder and run `pytorch/main.py` as ``` python main.py ```.

-Pytorch optimizers for all of the Hypergradient Descent algorithms are located in `pytorch/optimizers.py`, if you want to utilize these algorithms for your own purposes or to run your own experiments.
-They are normal pytorch optimizers that can simply be plugged in and used the same as you would use any normal pytorch optimizer. `pytorch/optimizer.py` includes:
+Pytorch optimizers for all of the Hypergradient Descent algorithms are located in `pytorch/optimizers.py` if you want to utilize these algorithms for your own purposes or to run your own experiments.
+They are normal pytorch optimizers that can simply be plugged in and used in the same way as any normal pytorch optimizer. `pytorch/optimizer.py` includes:
   - `SGD` and `SGD-HD`
   - `SGDN` and `SGDN-HD`
   - `Adam` and `Adam-HD`